 Dimensions and Weight

+As many SUVs get more angular, the CX-9 makes do with hardly any straight lines, proving that curvy can still easily be beautiful.
 Unlike other manufacturers, Mazda has developed the CX-9 to be a little different three-row vehicle.
 The CX-9 follows Mazda KODO design philosophy and it is easy to spot the similarities with Mazda’s other vehicles.
-CX-9 carries an athletic stance and really hides its size well with a beautifully designed exterior.
+The CX-9 carries an athletic stance and really hides its size well with a beautifully designed exterior.

 Curb weight (lbs.)